equinor/rflm/README.md

     Column 1:       Stress range
-    Column 2:       Runout parameter (1 for runout, 0 for no runout) Column 3:       Number of cycles to failure
+    Column 2:       Runout parameter (1 for runout, 0 for no runout) Column 3:       Number of cycles to failure or runout

     The filename of the text file shall NOT end in .mat